tweag/HaskellR/doc/H-ints.md

 The fact that this conversion is local is crucial for good performance of the translated code.
-It means that conversion happens at each use site, and happens against values with a statically known shape.
+It means that conversion happens at each use site, and happens against values with a statically known form.
 Thus we expect that the view function can usually be inlined, and the short-lived `HExp` values that it creates compiled away by code simplification rules applied by GHC.
 In this manner, we get the convenience of pattern matching that comes with a *bona fide*